harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/7-ccm-recommendations/ec2-recommendations.md

-* **Instance resizing**: In this type of recommendation, CCM recommends resizing your instance within the same instance family or a different instance family based on its usage.
+* **Instance resizing**: In this type of recommendation, CCM recommends resizing your instance within the same instance family or using a different instance family based on instance usage.
 For information about the different instance families in AWS, go to [Available instance types](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html#AvailableInstanceTypes).